← Back to Blog

 Why it works: FootJoy makes the most-worn glove on Tour (the StaSof), and the WeatherSof is its budget-friendly little brother.
 FiberSof synthetic material with a leather palm patch gives you that broken-in feel right out of the package.
 The 2-pack deal makes it a no-brainer.

 The real story: I've tried probably 15 different gloves over the years.
 I keep coming back to these.
 They fit true to size, the closure actually stays put, and the PowerNet mesh between the fingers keeps your hand from turning into a swamp on humid days.
-At roughly $8 per glove in a 2-pack, you're getting Tour-adjacent quality for range ball prices.
+Even at roughly $11-12 per glove in a 2-pack, you're getting Tour-adjacent quality for range ball prices.

 Best for: Everyone.
 Seriously.
 This is the default answer for a reason.